texttics/texttics-site/readme.md

 ## 🏛️ Anatomy of the "Lab Instrument" (The Structural Profile)

 The UI is not a flat list of modules but a hierarchical "lab bench" that presents the full structural profile in a logical, facts-first order.
-It consists of a sticky navigation list and a main content feed broken into the following anchored sections.
+It consists of a sticky navigation list (the "Table of Contents") and a main content feed broken into the following anchored sections.

 ### Group 1: Analysis Configuration